buildspace/buildspace-projects/Solana_And_Web3/en/Section_3/Lesson_2_Call_Deployed_Program.md

   Program, Provider, web3
 } from '@project-serum/anchor';

-import idl from './idl.json';

 // SystemProgram is a reference to the Solana runtime! const { SystemProgram, Keypair } = web3;

 // Create a keypair for the account that will hold the GIF data. let baseAccount = Keypair.generate();

-// Get our program's id from the IDL file. const programID = new PublicKey(idl.metadata.address);
+// This is the address of your solana program, if you forget just run solana address -k target/deploy/myepicproject-keypair.json const programID = new PublicKey(YOUR_PROGRAM_ADDRESS_HERE);

 // Set our network to devnet.
 const network = clusterApiUrl('devnet');